This is, maddeningly, once again the question of the moment in the United States.

 - Repealing duty to warn laws, which require mental health providers to report violent threats, could reduce teen suicides by 8 percent, and overall homicides by 5 percent;

 - Childhood access to Medicaid reduces suicide later in life by 10 to 15 percent.

-As Thomas concludes about focused deterrence:
+As Matthews concludes about focused deterrence:

 That isn’t a gun control plan, and it’s something that high-crime cities could do without upsetting powerful gun lobbies.
 There are still things they should do that do upset powerful gun lobbies.
 But we shouldn’t let the power of the NRA paralyze us and prevent measures like that, which are effective and should be uncontroversial, from going forward.

 Neither should research organizations and institutions allow the way they’ve always promoted research to get in the way of creating more useful research-based resources for the world.